cfeduke/akka-actor-statsd/README.md

 A dead simple [statsd] client written in Scala as an actor using the [akka] framework.

-Currently at 0.2 snapshot.
+Currently at 0.4 snapshot.
 We're using this software in a non-production setting at [TrafficLand](http://www.trafficland.com).

-There is a 0.1 release; that version doesn't support [Typesafe configuration](https://github.com/typesafehub/config).
+0.4 is compiled with Scala 2.10.4 against Akka 2.3.4 which works with Play 2.3.4.

 ## Examples